George H.W. Bush to lie in state at US Capitol starting Monday

 After services in Washington, Bush will be returned to Houston to lie in repose at St. Martin's Episcopal Church before burial Thursday at his family plot on the library grounds.
 His final resting place will be alongside Barbara Bush, his wife of 73 years who died in April, and Robin Bush, the daughter they lost to leukemia in 1953 at age 3.

 Trump has ordered the federal government closed Wednesday for a national day of mourning.
-Flags on public buildings are flying at half-staff for 30 days out of respect for Bush.
+Flags on public buildings are flying at half-staff for 30 days.

-Trump, who has not always uttered kind words about the Bush family, offered nothing but praise in the hours after the former president's death was announced.

-"He was just a high-quality man who truly loved his family," Trump said Saturday while in Argentina.
-"One thing that came through loud and clear, he was very proud of his family and very much loved his family.
-So he was a terrific guy and he'll be missed."

 Bush's passing puts him back in the Washington spotlight after more than two decades living the relatively low-key life of a former president.
 His death also reduces membership in the ex-presidents' club to four: Jimmy Carter, Bill Clinton, George W. Bush and Barack Obama.